Hello, I am Michael Furstner. Welcome to Jazclass.

 Since 2007 I live permanently in Coolalinga, located 25km south of Darwin.
 I live in a wonderful natural environment in a small cabin on a mango farm property.
 I have closed my online business Jazclass and provide now all my online courses free of charge.

 I still write much, on philosophy and especially Contract Bridge a lifelong hobby of mine.

 I started a Social Bridge Club in Darwin, the running of which keeps me interested and busy.

 With around 50 active members we have a great group together, playing at various venues in Darwin.
-We have regular social events and once a year we travel overseas (Bali this year and the previous) or Vietnam (next year) which enhances the friendships and social bonding process.
+We have regular social events and once a year we travel overseas (Bali this year and the previous) or Spain (in October 2018) which enhances the friendships and social bonding process.

 ( Up - Top - Jazclass Links)